 This list is the 30 most funded developer tools companies, by dollars raised, which remain private - (as of Jan 1, 2021).
 This updates total funding, valuation range, and shares a few items to note.

-I hope you enjoyed the read and have a better understanding of Net Revenue Retention Rate!
-Please comment on the next topic you would like to dive into.
+I hope you all are enjoying following the indices!
+Please comment on the next operating or financial topic you would like to dive into.